akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 # How to create an attribute?

 Akeneo proposes several types of attributes.
 Discover all attributes available on the article [Introduction to Akeneo attribute types](what-is-an-attribute.html#definition-of-an-attribute).
 Make sure you pick the **most appropriate attribute type to perfectly match your needs**.
 For example, if you need to make sure that your PIM users will select one of a predefined option, select a simple select attribute type instead of a free text field.
-Create a `metric` attribute to fill in the weight/size/length... of your products.
+Create a `Measurement` attribute to fill in the weight/size/length... of your products.

 To create an attribute in Akeneo PIM:
 1. Go to `Settings/Attributes`